qdzlug/ironbank-pipeline/README.md

   - project: 'dsop/ironbank-pipeline'
     file: '/templates/distroless.yaml'
 ```
-This will omit the OpenSCAP scans from the pipeline, which are not compatible with containers built on distroless base images.
+This will omit the OpenSCAP scan jobs from the pipeline.
+OSCAP scanning is not compatible with containers built on distroless base images.

 - Contributors will also need to provide the current image version of the container which is being built in the project's `.gitlab-ci.yml` file using the `IMG_VERSION` variable.